- About UHD

 Department of Criminal Justice & Social Work

-Students graduating with an MS in Criminal Justice will be expected to demonstrate competency in the following knowledge content areas:
+Students graduating with an MS in Criminal Justice will demonstrate competency in the following knowledge content areas:

-Additionally, students graduating with an MS in Criminal Justice will be expected to demonstrate competency in the following thinking skills:
+Additionally, students graduating with an MS in Criminal Justice will also demonstrate competency in the following thinking skills:

-Demonstration of these content areas and skills is expected through course work, CJ project, and thesis (optional).
+Students will demonstrate knowledge of these content areas and skills through course work, Criminal Justice projects, and thesis (optional).

 |Core Classes (18 hours):|